A Toronto silver mine developer aims to return the shine to the historic Cobalt silver camp.

 The property features eight historic silver mines which collectively produced more than 50 million ounces of silver between 1905 to 1950.

 The deepest shaft was less than 200 metres.

-First Cobalt didn't find any cobalt but hit "super high-grade" silver, Klein said; the drill intercepts reached as high as 1,441 grams per tonne.
+First Cobalt didn't find any cobalt but hit "super high-grade" silver, Stein said; the drill intercepts reached as high as 1,441 grams per tonne.

-"It may not have interested them but it interested us," said Klein in a recent interview with Metals Investor Forum.
+"It may not have interested them but it interested us," said Stein in a recent interview with Metals Investor Forum.